The Beatles in India: Legacy

 Philip Goldberg, in his book American Veda, writes that the Beatles' trip to Rishikesh "may have been the most momentous spiritual retreat since Jesus spent those forty days in the wilderness".
-Despite their rejection of the Maharishi, the Beatles generated wider interest in Transcendental Meditation, which encouraged the study of Eastern spirituality in Western popular culture.
+Despite their rejection of the Maharishi, the Beatles generated wider interest in TM, which encouraged the study of Eastern spirituality in Western popular culture.
 Chopra credits Harrison with spreading TM and other Eastern spiritual practices to America almost single-handedly.
 Spiritual biographer Gary Tillery also recognises the Beatles, or more specifically Harrison, as having "abruptly brought Indian spirituality to everyday awareness" through their association with the Maharishi.
 Tillery writes that, while the influence of Indian gurus such as Vivekananda, Yogananda, the Maharishi and Prabhupada was well established by the late 1960s, it was the Beatles' endorsement of their respective philosophies that most contributed to yoga and meditation centres becoming ubiquitous in Western cities and towns over subsequent decades.
 According to author Andrew Grant Jackson:

 The Beats had promoted Buddhism since the 1950s, but it was George Harrison's songs espousing Hindu philosophy and featuring Indian musicians, and the Beatles' study of Transcendental Meditation, that truly kick-started the human potential movement of the 1970s (rebranded New Age in the 1980s).
 In this way, the musicians helped expand the freedom of religion the United States was founded on to encompass options outside the Judeo-Christian tradition.

 Mike Love arranged for the Beach Boys to tour the United States with the Maharishi in May 1968.
 However, the tour was cancelled after several appearances and was called "one of the more bizarre entertainments of the era".
 After 1968 the Maharishi fell out of the public spotlight for a period and TM was described as a passing fad.
 Interest grew again in the 1970s when scientific studies began showing concrete results.
-The Maharishi appeared twice on American television's The Merv Griffin Show in the mid 1970s, leading to a surge of popularity called the "Merv wave" that lasted until the end of the decade.
+The Maharishi appeared twice on American television's The Merv Griffin Show in the mid-1970s, leading to a surge of popularity called the "Merv wave" that lasted until the end of the decade.
 In a 1975 interview, Harrison said of the Beatles' association with TM: "In retrospect, that was probably one of the greatest experiences I've ever had … Maharishi was always put down for propagating what was basically a spiritual thing but there's so much being propagated that's damaging to life that I'm glad there are good people around like him."
 In 1978 Lennon wrote that he considered his meditation a "source of creative inspiration".
 Despite Lennon's public denouncing of the Maharishi, according to Tillery, "for the rest of his life he often turned to meditation to restore himself and improve his creativity."